TJSlattery/StreamProcessingDemo/README.md

 ### 2️⃣ Create Destination MongoDB Atlas Cluster (`Cluster2`) & Populate Reference Data

-- Follow the same steps as above to create a second cluster
+- Follow the same steps as above to create a second cluster in a new project
 - Name it **"Cluster2"**
 - Create a database user and set up network access
 - Export the connection string as an environment variable: `CLUSTER2_URI`